madsmsc/SFMovieService/README.md

 ## Borrowed
 * The embedded google map is from their tutorial.
 * The map style is from their tutorial.
+* partial function in app.js, used for passing function references with set parameters.

 ## Errors
 Errors in the code are not handled very gracefully.
 They are just ignored and logged.

+## Bind
+I couldn't figure out how to bind variables for function referenes, so I declared localMovie to be able to use it in the callback.